HarryHighPants/SpeedCardGame/Client/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### Connecting to Server
+### Connecting to local Server
-For local development for the clientside to communicate with the server it must be on the same ip address.
+There is a Config.ts file where the server can be switched from online to local

+### External device testing
+While developing it can be useful to test your changes on a mobile device or another pc.
 This can be achieved by accessing the React app from `you_local_ip:3000` in the browser

 ### `npm test`